 Plovdiv is the second biggest city in Bulgaria and it is very different from Sofia.
 The vibe is very artsy and laid-back.
 Kappana “The trap” neighbourhood is very lively at night with all the restaurants and bars.

-Near the city, you have the wineries and the UFO monument, only 2 hours away.
+Near the city, you have various options for great day trip. you can visit the wineries and the UFO monument, which are only 2 hours away.